jvdb/derric/README.md

       }
     }

 The inheritance takes place where a structures is named: `TemplateUser = DemoTemplate` states that `TemplateUser` uses `DemoTemplate` as a template and as a result, gets a copy of all of `DemoTemplate`'s fields.
 Next, it overrides the description of the field `marker` by defining the value as the string `"mrk"`, effectively also changing the size from 4 to 3 bytes.
-The field `length` is copied but not overridden, so it appears in `TemplateUser` the same way it does in `TemplateBase`.
+The field `length` is copied but not overridden, so it appears in `TemplateUser` the same way it does in `DemoTemplate`.
 Finally, the field `data` is overridden by two new fields: `key` and `value`.
 This construct allows template structures to be general and user structures to be specific.

 An additional and extensive example of the features discussed in this section can be found in the file `/formats/test2.derric` in the distribution.